sungyeonkwon/drawacard/README.md

 # drawacard
-Draw a magic card as you please
+Draw a magic card simply because you can